Casus belli: Annexation of Crimea

 After the annexation of Crimea by the Russian Federation in 2014, Russian President Vladimir Putin argued that Crimea and other regions "were not part of Ukraine" after it was taken in the 18th century.
 The ethnic Russian population in Crimea and eastern Ukraine has been seen as a casus belli for Russia's annexation.
 The Foreign Ministry claimed that Ukraine tried to seize Crimean government buildings, citing this as a casus belli.

 2022 Russian Invasion of Ukraine

 Prior to the 2022 Russian invasion of Ukraine, Russia recognized the separatist republics in Donetsk and Luhansk, and the alliance between them was ratified in their parliaments, thus creating a usable casus belli.
 Russia also claimed a genocide was being committed against Russian speakers in Ukraine by neo-Nazi groups and that the Ukrainian government were neo-Nazis.
 A false-flag operation was also considered by Russia, according to US, UK, and Ukrainian intelligence.

+2023 Israel–Gaza war

+On October 7, 2023, Palestinian militant groups, led by Hamas, launched a major attack into Israeli territory from the Gaza Strip.
+This operation was called 'Operation Al-Aqsa Flood' by Hamas.
+In response, the Israel Defense Forces launched a counteroffensive, officially named 'Operation Iron Swords'.
+Following reports that Egypt had given Israel a three day heads-up that "something big" and "an explosion of the situation is coming", questions emerged about IDF's readiness, and whether Israel had ignored the information.